-SWPPP Internship™ Program educates and empowers students to develop sustainable real solutions to reduce stormwater pollution from their school site.
-In doing so, students develop real-world skills, including scientific observations, data analysis, collaboration, engineering design, project management and public speaking all while working to meet municipal NPDES and MS4 permit requirements.
+SWPPP Internship™ Program educates and empowers students to develop sustainable solutions to reduce stormwater pollution from their school site.
+In doing so, students develop real-world skills, including scientific observations, data analysis, collaboration, engineering design, project management and public speaking all while working to meet municipal NPDES MS4 permit requirements.

 Throughout the year-long program, the classroom teacher leads the student interns through 28 one-hour staff meetings and uses this structure to:

 - Study the impact stormwater pollutants from their school site and the community have in our local waterways.

 - Develop educational and structural best management practices to reduce pollutants leaving the campus and the community through storm drains.

 - Present their findings in a Stormwater Pollution Prevention Plan to the community at a city council or school board meeting.